 Intergovernmental relations in the Canadian context

-The importance of intergovernmental relations1
+The importance of intergovernmental relations

 Responsibility for intergovernmental relations

-First ministers' conferences
+First Ministers conferences

 Ministerial meetings